 Only providing “lip service” to guests.
 If I was going to book at that property I would have taken notice of the comments by the manager and booked somewhere else.

 Why?
 Because if you are continuing to take the time to reply to similar comments in reviews instead of fixing the issue, then you are not concerned about my comfort as a potential guest.
-This leads me to think that you were schooled at the “Sucker Born Every Minute School of Hospitality.
+This leads me to think that you attended the “Sucker Born Every Minute School of Hospitality.

 Certainly not the impression you need to give a potential guest.